chaitanyamaili/gcp-cloud-architect-guide/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact

 If you have any questions, feedback, or need further assistance, please feel free to open an issue or reach out:
-	•	Maintainer: Chaitanya Maili
+ - Maintainer: Chaitanya Maili
-	•	GitHub Issues: Use the issues section for any queries or discussions.
+ - GitHub Issues: Use the issues section for any queries or discussions.

-⸻

-Happy studying and good luck on your journey to becoming a GCP Cloud Architect!

-You can customize any section or add more details as needed.
-This template should provide a clear and professional starting point for your repository.